GIVE: Structured Reasoning of Large Language Models with Knowledge Graph Inspired Veracity Extrapolation: Prompts and Example Responses

 For RAG, we provide both the correct textual knowledge and reasoning chain for each of the k-shot examples.

-\subsection{tog prompt}
+\subsection{ToG Prompt}

-We follow the official implementation of ToG \citep{ToG} at \href{https://github.com/GasolSun36/ToG/tree/main}{\textbf{official ToG GitHub}} and use the default prompts.
+We follow \href{https://github.com/GasolSun36/ToG/tree/main}{\textbf{the official implementation of ToG \citep{ToG}}} and use the default prompts.
 We replace the k-shot examples to be examples randomly selected for each dataset, and we provide the correct reasoning chain.
 Overall, we use exact the same k-shot examples for ToG and our method to guarantee fair comparison.

 Exemplar prompt for retrieving top entities:

 Exemplar prompt for pruning relations:

 Exemplar prompt for pruning entities: